SwannSG/cheatsheets/Git.md

 // must have an empty line
 some additional text to describe the commit more fully ...
 // then uncomment the files (delete the "#") to commit to the snapshot

+// the -am flag stages and commits in one step git commit -am 'Adds to staging area and makes the commit in one step'
 ```

 #### View status of Working Directory